forty9er/chitter-challenge/README.md

 rake db:auto_migrate RACK_ENV=test
 ```

-Rspec tests can be run from the root directory simply by running:
+RSpec tests can be run from the root directory simply by running:

 ```
 rspec